Speed Table Installation Overview

 How does the City decide where to install traffic circles?

 The Traffic Safety Committee found the need for traffic calming on neighborhood streets based upon documented conditions.
 These streets are typically wide, straight/flat neighborhood streets conducive to cut-through traffic and/or speeding.
 All roadways evaluated for speed tables have a posted speed limit of 25 mph.
 The streets selected all have a larger percentage of drivers traveling well above the posted speed limit.
 The goal of traffic circle installation is to reduce vehicle speeds through neighborhoods and discourage drivers from using these streets to cut through neighborhoods.

 Where are traffic circles now in place?
 Are they effective?

-The City has installed three (3) sped table projects:
+The City has installed many speed table projects, some locations include:

 - 25th Ave NE (north of 176th ST NE)